vektorlab/slacksocket/docs/client.md

 **Params**:

-* type (str): A slack event type to filter by.
-Default 'all' returns all slack events.
+* event_filter (list): Slack event type(s) to filter by.
+Excluding a filter returns all slack events.
 See https://api.slack.com/events for a listing of valid event types.

 **Returns** (obj): SlackEvent object